-An approved device must be used to prevent the genset and utility from being interconnected.
+An approved device must be used to prevent the genset and utility from being interconnected and must also posess a line powered battery charger to maintain genset battery voltage.
 Figures 4-2 and 4-3 show the control, line, load and utility connections to the transfer switch.